R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 The output's format will resemble

 	XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX   Born2beroot_Debian12.1.0.vdi (§)
-- Inside the VM, the preferred Debian command would have been **sha1sum**. **shasum** is acutally a Perl script, which falls back to SHA-1 as its default algorithm.
+- Inside the VM, the preferred Debian command would have been **sha1sum**. **shasum** is actually a Perl script, which falls back to SHA-1 as its default algorithm.
-- Check manuals `man 1 shasum` and `man 1 sha1sum` (the latter from within Debian).
+- Check manuals `man 1 shasum` and `man 1 sha1sum` (the latter only from within Debian).

 Verifying the integrity of the virtual machine—***do not*** power the machine as *any* change in its content, however slim, will alter any subsequent checksums from the evaluators—is as easy as running
 > shasum -c signature.txt